hildickethan-S73/Web_Restaurant_FW_PHP_MVC_OOP_AngularJS/README.md

 #### Known issues
 * Login and Register forms don't have validation
+* Cart doesn't check for errors on checkout
+* Cart doesn't check for JWT token on checkout

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)